PufferFinance/UniFi/l1-contracts/docs/scripts.md

     - Starts the process of deregistering an operator.
     - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "startDeregisterOperator()"`
     - Note: This function initiates the deregistration process, which will be completed after the deregistration delay.
+    - Important: This function will fail if the operator has not already called `deregisterValidatorsFromUniFiAVS` for all of their validators.
+Ensure all validators are deregistered before calling this function.

 22. finishDeregisterOperator()
     - Finishes the process of deregistering an operator.